EpicPizza/Euonia/README.md

-# Eunoia
+# Euonia

-Eunoia is an AI-powered conversational therapy application designed to provide empathetic and evidence-based support.
+Euonia is an AI-powered conversational therapy application designed to provide empathetic and evidence-based support.
 It leverages advanced AI models and integrates with goal management functionalities to help users track and achieve their personal objectives.

 ## Features